The Ultimate Beginners Guide to Buying (or Avoiding) FedEx Routes.

 Most contractors can generate net incomes ranging from $100k to over $1M.
 However, most route owners will make about $200-$500k on average.

-If you’re a hedge fund, private equity group, or anyone looking to scale the business beyond $500k net income, you should absolutely get evaluation training before going down this path.
+If you’re a hedge fund, private equity group, or anyone looking to scale the business beyond $500k net income, you should absolutely get evaluation training before acquiring routes and then learning about Scale Rules after it’s too late.

 Are all routes profitable?